A Russian Diary: Reception

-Bridget Kendall wrote that the translation was "admirably readable".
+Bridget Kendall wrote that the translation was "admirably readable", and while it was prescient in degrees, predicting the sacking of Putin's prime minister and the Beslan school siege, also failed to talk about the Beslan siege itself as it was happening on September 1st, 2004, and instead spoke of the "treacherous self-censorship" of Russian TV journalists.
+Kendall also found it strange that Politkovskaya did not discuss falling ill shortly before trying to fly to Beslan due to tea that she drank at the airport, a coincidence that led some to believe that she may have been poisoned, but was not remarked upon.

-Andrew Meier wrote in The New York Times that Politskaya's "insightful black humor" is a positive while he criticized elements of the translation and editing, citing references to Russia-related terms unexplained in the text and use of specific British English terms.
+Andrew Meier wrote in The New York Times that Politkovskaya's "insightful black humor" was a positive, and helped to alleviate the intensity of the content depicted.
+Meier found it noteworthy that, despite Politkovskaya previously not shying away from speaking in the first person, she "receded" from her own memoir, and did not speak much of herself even in cases "when she had a starring role in the events she is describing".
+Meier also criticized elements of the translation and editing, citing references to unexplained Russian terms and use of specific British English terms over the course of the book, stating "If Putin was unkind to Politkovskaya, her translator and editor have done her few favors either.".

 "Who killed Anna and who lay beyond her killer remains unknown", wrote Snow in his foreword to the book's UK edition.
 "Her murder robbed too many of us of absolutely vital sources of information and contact", he concluded, "Yet it may, ultimately, be seen to have at least helped prepare the way for the unmasking of the dark forces at the heart of Russia's current being.
 I must confess that I finished reading A Russian Diary feeling that it should be taken up and dropped from the air in vast quantities throughout the length and breadth of Mother Russia, for all her people to read."

 Kirkus Reviews stated that the diary entries in the book "may lack total journalistic objectivity, but Politkovskaya more than justifies her bias with this emotional portrait of the dangerous lives of the Russian people."

+The New Yorker noted that Politkovskaya’s assassination and her unflinching reportage “highlighted a growing trend of violence and corruption under the leadership of Vladimir Putin,” placing A Russian Diary within a larger narrative of press repression.

+Words Without Borders highlighted the extraordinary stakes of Politkovskaya’s work, stating it “reveals the incredible risks and the dangers she faced as a journalist reporting on the limitations of Russian democracy,” underlining her role as a fearless witness.

 Publishers Weekly stated that it was "A rare and intelligent memoir-if an entirely depressing one".